TimiBorisov/AWS-Static-Website/README.md

 # AWS-Static-Website

-Hosting a Static Website on AWS using Terraform
+Hosting a Static Website on AWS using Terraform.
 This project uses Terraform to host a static website on AWS.
 The website is stored in an S3 bucket, served via a CloudFront distribution for CDN and SSL termination, and uses Route 53 for DNS management.

 ## Why i Use AWS?